jonamar/coverletter_wiz/README.md

 3. Apply different access controls to your personal data

 The application is configured to look for the data directory one level up from the application directory.
 This ensures that your personal data is not accidentally committed to the main repository.

+### Privacy-First Approach

+CoverLetter Wiz is designed with privacy as a core principle:

+- **100% Local Processing**: All processing happens on your local machine.
+Your personal information never leaves your computer.
+- **No External APIs**: The application uses locally-run models (spaCy and Ollama) for all NLP and AI tasks.
+- **Limited Internet Access**: The only external interaction is fetching job postings from the web when explicitly requested.
+- **Separate Data Storage**: Your private data is stored in a completely separate git repository from the application code.
+- **No Telemetry**: The application does not collect or transmit any usage data or personal information.

+This approach ensures that you maintain complete control over your personal information while still benefiting from advanced AI-powered analysis.

 ## System Overview